Islamic dietary laws: Food certification

-Since the turn of the 21st century, there have been efforts to create organizations that certify food products as halal for Muslim consumers in the USA.
+Since the turn of the 21st century, there have been efforts to create organizations that certify food products as halal for Muslim consumers in the US.

 Since 1991, some mainstream manufacturers of soups, grains, cosmetics, pharmaceuticals, prepared foods, and other products, as well as hotels, restaurants, airlines, hospitals, and other service providers have pursued the halal market.
 These companies purchase halal-certified products.
 This can allow companies to export products to most Middle Eastern countries and Southeast Asian countries.
 The oldest and most well-known halal certifier in the United States is called the Islamic Services of America.

-In Europe, several organizations have been created over the past twenty years in order to certify the halal products.
-A survey recently published by a French association of Muslim Consumers (ASIDCOM) shows that the market of halal products has been developed in a chaotic way in Europe.
+In Europe, several organizations have been created in order to certify the halal products.
+A 2009 survey published by a French association of Muslim Consumers (ASIDCOM) shows that the market of halal products has been developed in a chaotic way in Europe.
 The European certification organizations do not have a common definition of "halal" nor agreed upon control procedures and traceability.
 The controls implemented by individual agencies are all very different: they can go from an annual audit of the slaughterhouse, to checking each production with permanent controls in place and on-going independent monitoring.

 In South Africa, most chicken products have a halal stamp.
 The South African National Halal Authority (SANHA) issues certificates and products bearing this logo range from water, snacks, and even meat-free products (which may contain non-halal ingredients).
 The South African National Halal Authority also licenses the usage of the Halal logo in restaurants where the food is halal, in addition to no alcohol or pork products being served.

 In Singapore, halal certification is managed by Majlis Ugama Islam Singapura (MUIS), also known as the Islamic Religious Council of Singapore.
 They are the sole custodian of Halal Certification in Singapore.

 In Malaysia, the Department of Islamic Development Malaysia (JAKIM) is the agency responsible for halal certification in Malaysia.

 Availability of halal food in non-Islamic regions

-Many apparently meat-free dishes, and even some desserts, contain pork, such as most kinds of gelatin, or other non-conforming substances.
-There is some disagreement about food additives such as monosodium glutamate (MSG) that may use enzymes derived from pig fat in the production process.
-It is difficult to avoid such additives when eating out since they are usually not listed on restaurant menus.
-Some Muslim organizations compile tables of such additives.

-The halal market is now estimated to be 26% of world food trade and is growing.
-Companies from Europe and North America that would like to access the growing Halal market must get their consumable products Halal certified.
-The Global Halal Institute has a list of Halal certifiers that are approved by most Muslim countries with dietary import restrictions.
+In 2013, the halal market was estimated to be 26% of world food trade.
+The Global Halal Institute has a list of Halal certifiers that are approved by most Muslim countries with dietary import restrictions for companies.